 - Provide input for maintaining a master event calendar pertaining to VIP opportunities

 - Help make sure online VIP information is kept current and robust (such as the VIP Voice, VOG, and E-binder)

 - Suggest new activities for the VIP program, especially if operational gaps are identified

-- Assist with volunteer recruitment, retention, recognition, and release
+- Assist with volunteer recruitment and on-boarding, retention, recognition, and release